 Another question I had was how to jack up a wheel in the event a tire needed to be changed.
 Seeing how the rear of the 5th wheel was raised 5″, I don’t have a jack big enough to reach the frame of the trailer.
 The good news is that you can jack up the wheel under the beam assembly of the Independent Suspension.
 This is located under the rubber springs.

 MORryde offers a few different types of bearings when putting on an IS system.
-Be sure to find out which you have so you can maintain the bearings per manufacturer’s recommendations.
+Be sure to find out which you have so you can maintain the bearings per the manufacturer’s recommendations.

 For more information on all the maintenance, check out MORryde’s Independent Suspension Service Manual.